Awesome React Data Table

 }, [payload]);

 The block below is the data fetch wrapped in an await function.
 This is set up for pagination which has not been integrated yet.
-But the premise here is to check for the selected page in the cache prior to making the call.
+To view a great example of pagination, clone this project.
+The premise here is to check for the selected page in the cache prior to making the call.
 This is why we check the parsed localStorage.
 Beyond that, the total items are set.

 async function getData() {